Hussien-LTS/Web-Development-Bootcamp/README.md

 ## Express Middleware and Custom Middleware

 Middleware is a function that runs between the `request` and the `response`.
-It can be used for a variety of things, such as logging, authentication, and more.
+It can be used for various things, such as logging, authentication, and more.
 Middleware functions can be used with the `app.use()` method.

 ---
 <br>

-## 📁 Passing data in EJS
+##  Passing data in EJS

-- EJS work almost like having a little JavaScript module that can run JavaScript code inside a HTML file, and it ends with the .ejs file extension.
+- EJS work almost like having a little JavaScript module that can run JavaScript code inside an HTML file, and it ends with the .ejs file extension.

 - And essentially all we've got is just HTML but with bits of JavaScript enclosed inside a special syntax